Feefo logo

 Emails sometimes go astray or into spam folders.
 Many people also send enquiries to several different properties and often just need a gentle nudge to remind them to book before it’s too late.

-If you don’t hear back within a couple of days then follow up to make sure the traveller received your reply, and offer to answer any further questions.
+If you don’t hear back within a couple of days, then follow up to make sure the guest received your reply and offer to answer any further questions.
 A simple chaser email can secure a booking, but only chase once and move on if you don’t receive a reply.

 Subject: Reminder: Your enquiry for (property name & dates)